 - Demonstrate a clear understanding of the principles underlying motor function, sensory systems, autonomic regulation, cognitive functions and emotional regulation

 - Critically analyze how experimental tools in neuroscience and other related fields can answer questions in neuroscience research.

 - Evaluate how specific physiological and pathological perturbations might alter neuronal function at the molecular, cellular, synaptic, and systems levels.

-Please see our 4-year plans, to begin planning your own path to sucess.
+Please see our suggested 4-year plans, in order to begin thinking about your own path to success.